ricardonrcu/HVcMO/README.md

 # HVcMO

 Hill-Valley-Clustering-based Variable Mesh Optimization (HVcMO) is an instance of VMO-N, the multimodal optimization framework for the VMO metaheuristic.
-Both of them are detailed in:
+All of them are detailed in:

 Navarro R. and Kim C.H., "Niching Multimodal Landscapes Faster yet Effectively: VMO and HillVallEA Benefit Together", 2020.